gmalachowska13/js-task/README.md

 # js-task

-In file task.js add code for two tasks described in it.
-Results of both tasks should be shown after typing:
+Results of tasks will be shown after typing: node task.js

-node task.js